frod25/frod25/README.md

 Some of the technologies I am most familiar with include Ruby on Rails and ReactJS.

-You can find out more about me and see some of the projects I have worked on by checking out my portfolio below.
+You can find out more about me and see some of the projects I have built by checking out my portfolio below.

 [whatfelixdoes.com](https://whatfelixdoes.com)